Shawshank01/social-threat-guardian/docs/firstpr.md

-Hello World, This is Denisgit add docs/firstpr.md!
+Hello World, This is Denis!